 Below is a snippet of some of the commonly used terms and acronyms for both traditional and various investment avenues in real estate.
-You may find us referring to these periodically on this blog and encourage you to take advantage of this freebie downloadable PDF with a more extensive list of close to 100 terms to know!
+You may find us referring to these periodically on this post and encourage you to take advantage of this freebie downloadable – a printable version of close to 100 real estate terms:

-Our suggestion if you are new to real estate investing (REI): print it out and tape it to your mirror so you can read through the list each morning.
+If are you new and serious about integrating into real estate, consider this suggestion: print out the list and tape it to your mirror to skim through morning.
 Before you know it, you’ll be talking like a real estate pro.

 Real Estate Lingo and Acronyms 101